backdrop-contrib/simplenews/README.md

 Description
 -----------

-Simplenews publishes and sends newsletters to lists of subscribers.
+SimpleNews publishes and sends newsletters to lists of subscribers.
 Both anonymous and authenticated users can opt-in to different mailing lists.
 HTML email can be sent by adding Mime mail module.

 Requirements